athackst/jekyll-theme-profile/demo/_posts/2019-01-29-hello-world.md

 And a nested list:

-- Jackson 5
+- Fruits
-  - Michael
+  - Apple
-  - Tito
+  - Banana
-  - Jackie
+  - Cherry
-  - Marlon
+  - Grape
-  - Jermaine
+  - Orange
-- TMNT
+- Tools
-  - Leonardo
+  - Hammer
-  - Michelangelo
+  - Screwdriver
-  - Donatello
+  - Wrench
-  - Raphael
+  - Pliers

 Definition lists can be used with HTML syntax.
 Definition terms are **bold and italic**.